doctorfree/nvim-lazyman

 -- set relative numbered lines

-conf.relative_number = false
+conf.relative_number = true

 -- always show tabs; 0 never, 1 only if at least two tab pages, 2 always